Zoom appointments are available due to Covid19 for the unvaccinated and in person appointments are available for the vaccinated to discuss custody.

 Joint Custody

 Both parents should be able to communicate and to work together to determine the best interest of their children.
-There should be a primary joint custodian awarded because of the parents can't agree- a final decision must be made.
+In some instances, the Court will award one of the parents as the primary joint custodian and when the parents can't agree- a final decision maker.

 Split Custody

-In situations where the parents reside in different states, courts may award school year custody to one parent and summer time custody to the other parent.
+In some situations where the parents reside in different states and the children are bonded to both parents equally, the courts may award school year custody to one parent and summer time custody to the other parent.

 Divorce includes Equitable Distribution of Joint Assets/Debts

-Jointly acquired assets and debts are equitably distributed at the time of a Final Order.
+• Jointly acquired assets and debts are equitably distributed at the time of Final Order.
 Joint assets and debts are those acquired during the marriage.
-The name on the asset or debt does not determine ownership; it the date of acquisition and the source of the funds.
+The name on the title of the asset or debt does not determine ownership; it is the date of acquisition and the source of the funds.

-Gifts received from family, friends and from the parties are not subject to equitable distribution.
+• Gifts received from family, friends and the parties are not subject to equitable distribution.

 Parenting Time

-Parenting time or Visitation Schedule is a separate and legal concept from Custody.
-A non-custodial parent may have equal parenting time with his/her child or standard visitation.
+Parenting time or Visitation Schedule is a separate legal concept from Custody.
+A non-custodial parent may have equal parenting time with his/her child or may be awarded standard visitation.
 Joint Custodian may have standard visitation.
-Visitation Schedule will include Regular, Holiday and Summer.
+Most Visitation Schedules will include Regular (during school year,) Holiday and Summer.

 Paternity

 Parents are not necessarily married.
 If parents are not married then it maybe become necessary for a custody lawyer to file an action referred to as Paternity Petition.
-In a paternity action the parents are legally determined, custody and parenting schedules are ordered.
+In a paternity action the parents are legally determined, custody and parenting/visitation schedules are ordered as well as child support.
 In paternity actions any assets or debts acquired by the parents cannot be distributed in the action.
 Family law attorney will help you through these proceedings.

 Common FAQs